Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Appendix III: Lower Bounds Direct Evaluation of Symmetric Contractions

 \subsection{Vertical Communication Lower Bounds for Direct Evaluation of Symmetric Contractions}

-We have shown that the expansion bound of the direct evaluation algorithm for symmetric contractions is larger than that of classical matrix multiplication (nonsymmetric contractions) by a constant factor.
-Accordingly, the communication lower bounds are lower by an associated factor.
-A simple example of when less communication is needed for the symmetric contraction algorithm than the nonsymmetric one, is when all tensors fit into cache.
-In this case, it suffices to read each element of $\C A$ and $\C B$ once and write each element of $\C C$ once, which attains the below lower bound when $s=t=v$ and is more efficient than the respective matrix multiplication. \begin{theorem} Any storage-balanced sequential schedule of $\systalg ABstv$ on $\seqarch{\cs}$ has vertical communication cost,
+We have shown that the expansion bound of the direct evaluation algorithm for symmetric contractions is larger than that of nonsymmetric contractions by a constant factor.
+We use this expansion bound to derive communication lower bounds that are lower than the nonsymmetric case by a constant factor.
+A simple example of when less vertical communication is needed for the symmetric contraction algorithm than the nonsymmetric one, is when all tensors fit into cache.
+In this case, it suffices to read each element of $\C A$ and $\C B$ once and write each element of $\C C$ once, which attains the below lower bound when $s=t=v$ and is more efficient than the respective matrix multiplication. \begin{theorem} Any sequential schedule of $\systalg{\C A}{\C B}stv$ on $\seqarch{\cs}$ has vertical communication cost,